 - They were driving with a suspended or revoked license

-- They were intoxicated and wanted to avoid arrest
+- They drive while intoxicated and wanted to avoid arrest

 Hit-and-run drivers might leave for several other reasons.
-Still, no matter the reason, leaving a victim to deal with the repercussions of an accident alone is both illegal and morally wrong.
-A Los Angeles based car accident lawyer will fight to protect your rights and see that justice is done on your behalf.
+Still, leaving a victim to deal with the repercussions of an accident alone is both illegal and morally wrong.
+A car wreck attorney Los Angeles will fight to protect your rights and see that justice is done on your behalf.

 Reporting Your Accident to the Police

-The details you provide the police may help their attempt to identify the hit-and-run driver.
+The details you provide the police may help them identify the hit-and-run driver.
 Even details you might dismiss as unimportant might become a lead, so try to remember as much information as you can.
 Ask yourself the following questions: